By LAY HSUAN, LIM

 2. Was there a time when you feel like giving up?
 What has kept you going?

-We have never thought of that.
+We have never thought about that.
 Rick inspires me – he gives me inner strength to persevere and press on.
 He is a courageous fighter and he will never give up, ever.

 3. What were some of the obstacles you had to go through?

-We wanted Rick to attend public school, but were told we can’t on the pretext that Rick could not understand what was being said.
+We wanted Rick to attend public school, but were told we can’t on the pretext that Rick will not understand what was being taught.
 Judy, Rick’s mum worked incessantly hard to convince the school authorities, and finally they allowed Rick to attend public school.
 He successfully graduated from high school, as well as Boston University.

 We were also told Rick could not compete in marathons and triathlons with me.
 As before, we persevered and finally convinced the race directors to allow us to compete.

-Over the years, we have paved the way for other duos around the country and the world.
-To date, we have competed in over 1,130 race events, including 32 Boston marathons, and six Ironman triathlons.
+Over the years, we paved the way for other duos around the country and the world.
+To date, we have competed in over 1,130 race events, including 32 Boston marathons, and six Ironma

 4. Share with us the people who came alongside you in this journey.